How can we help?

 It is important that the replastering specification is strictly adhered to and not varied in any way.
 No other additives must be added to the mix.

-Read material safety datasheet for Dryzone Damp-Resistant Plaster and related materials before use and carry out a health and safety assessment of the procedures (e.g. mixing, and application) necessary for the use of the replastering system.
+Read the material safety datasheet for Dryzone Damp-Resistant Plaster and related materials before use and carry out a health and safety assessment of the procedures (e.g. mixing, and application) necessary for the use of the replastering system.